conda-forge/ariadne-codegen-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ariadne-codegen` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `ariadne-codegen, ariadne-codegen-with-all, ariadne-codegen-with-opentelemetry, ariadne-codegen-with-websockets` can be installed with `conda`:

 ```
-conda install ariadne-codegen
+conda install ariadne-codegen ariadne-codegen-with-all ariadne-codegen-with-opentelemetry ariadne-codegen-with-websockets
 ```

 or with `mamba`:

 ```
-mamba install ariadne-codegen
+mamba install ariadne-codegen ariadne-codegen-with-all ariadne-codegen-with-opentelemetry ariadne-codegen-with-websockets
 ```

 It is possible to list all of the versions of `ariadne-codegen` available on your platform with `conda`: